Yu-xm/ReVision/README.md

 ```

-# Citation
+# 🖊️ Citation

-If you find this repository helpful, please cite the paper below.
+If you find this repository helpful, please consider citing our paper:

 ```bibtex
 @article{yu2025unicorn,